ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

     $ perl blues-progressions --verbose --percent=20 --metrono=closed --repeat=2
     $ timidity blues-progressions.mid

-Which can be abbreviated to this, by the way:
+This can be abbreviated, by the way:

     $ perl blues-progressions --ver --per=20 --met=closed --rep=2